-If you send a notice of support or a notice of objection to the Court and Levitt Robinson by the due date, you or your legal representative may attend the Second Approval Hearing on 12 November 2013 at 10:15am and make further submissions to the Court in support of your objection.
+If you send a notice of support or a notice of objection to the Court and Levitt Robinson by the due date, you or your legal representative may attend the Second Approval Hearing on 12 December 2013 at 10:15am and make further submissions to the Court in support of your objection.

+If you have already sent a notice of support or objection to the Court and/or Levitt Robinson in relation to the Revised Settlement Scheme, you may wish to send a further notice in relation to the Second Revised Settlement Scheme if that document contains changes that affect the things you have said in the notice that you have already sent.

 If the Revised Settlement is Approved